Spaaaacccee/flex/docs/File & Data Management.md

   }
 ```

-- These security rules are run on the server, and is impossible to bypass.
+- These security rules are run on the server, and is (almost) impossible to bypass.

+Data on firebase is always encrypted.
+Encryption is managed by Google.

 - Most database operations are done through _transactions_, which guarantee that the operation can be performed on the latest version of the data, and can merge successfully with operations done at the same time by other users.